EDortta/y2-classic-example/README.md

    ```
 3. open your navigator in `http://localhost:8183`.
 If you already have a project running on that port, change it in `docker-compose.yml`

+4. login with `admin` / `admin` and a sample administration page will open.

 ## How to install and use (Long version)

 1. clone this project in any folder.
 The next lines goes to your main folder, create a folder `Projects`, enter into it, and finally clone the project.